parmes/parmes/solfec/theory.rst

 [1]_, [2]_ and the `Discrete Element Method <https://en.wikipedia.org/wiki/Discrete_element_method>`_.
 The software originated from the PhD research [3]_ and its further development [4]_.
 Thesis [3]_ can be used as an auxiliary "theory manual".
-The intention behind this document is to provide a minimalist exposition of core computational methods and algorithms implemented in Solfec and facilitate cross--referencing with the functionalities described in the :ref:`User Manual <solfec-user>`.
+The intention behind this document is to provide a minimalist exposition of core computational methods and algorithms implemented in Solfec and facilitate cross--referencing with `the source code <https://github.com/tkoziara/solfec>`_ and the functionalities described in the :ref:`User Manual <solfec-user>`.
 The theory manual comprises the following sections:

 .. toctree::